aleshaleksey/fansys23/08-spell-list.md

 **Description**: The caster makes a target's promise hold real power.
 Chose a condition no higher than "B Class" from the table below.
 The spell then takes one of the following forms:
 1. The target makes a promise and must fulfil it before the spell ends or suffers the condition permanently. (eg, "I will slay the ogre that terrorises the village.").
 The condition can still be dispelled as if it was the "Promise" spell cast with the same number of MP dice.
-2. The target makes a promise and must either keep fulfilling it for the duration of the spell. (eg, "I promise not to deceive you.").
+2. The target makes a promise and must keep fulfilling it for the duration of the spell. (eg, "I promise not to deceive you.").
 If the target breaks the promise, it suffers the condition for the full duration of the spell (as if it was cast when the target broke the promise).

 The condition counts as having a "supernatural" origin.